gustafsson96/you-made-you-fitness/README.md

 <h4>Features Left to Implement</h4>

+* Webshop: Additional add to cart button on products overview page.

 * Community: Liking and commenting blog posts for a more interactive community experience.

 * Updated Post: "Updated on" date and time for an updated post (included in the model but not the view).